jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/supabase-auth.md

 export default SigninPage
 ```

 Now we'll add `logIn` to our `onSubmit` function.
-This time we'll be passing an object to our function as we're using Redwood Auth's `logIn` function directly (as opposed to `client`).
+This time we'll be passing an object to our function as we're using Cedar Auth's `logIn` function directly (as opposed to `client`).
 This object takes an email and password.

 ```jsx {10-15} title="web/src/pages/SigninPage/SigninPage.js"
 import { Form, TextField, PasswordField, Submit } from '@cedarjs/forms'